 *You can grind fresh almonds to make your own almond flour.
 Use about 2 heaping cups of almonds (as measured before grinding).

 **To keep the cracking to a minimum, I lay out the filo sheets on parchment paper, with the last piece lining a rimmless baking sheet.
-I find the parchment paper to be a good aid in making that first roll, getting the filo up and over the almond paste.
-Plus, I always seem to make a mess of things, getting almond paste everywhere.
+I find the parchment paper to be a good aid in making that first roll, getting the filo up and over the almond paste (sort of like rolling sushi).
+Then, start the coil from the opposite end of the baking sheet, so that the coiled cake ends up on the baking sheet (see photo of layout, above).
 In the video, Jamie recommends doing this on your dining room table.
-I would not.
-After the coil is formed, I lift the coil and the parchment paper, transferring the whole thing to a rimmed baking sheet — if the filo cracks (and mine always does), almond past will ooze out.
+Be warned: it'll be messy. 🙂 Keep in mind that if the filo cracks while baking (and mine always does), almond paste will ooze out (the parchment lining comes in handy).